 However, unlike a federal loan, a private student loan is not backed by the government.
 This type of loan is rather backed by a bank, credit union, or an online lender.
 Generally, federal loans have better loan terms, repayment plans, and have no requirement for a credit check.
 But you have a limited amount of money you can borrow to finance your degree.

-2. What Things Should You Consider When Looking for a Private Student Loan?
+2. Things to Consider When Looking for a Private Student Loan?

 As you think about getting a private student loan, you’ll want to consider a lot of the same factors you would when searching for a personal loan.